slimane/resonance/README.md

 The project is under development, feel free to report bugs and inconsistencies.
 It is created and tested on modern browsers.

 The project uses Ruby and Bundler for versioning to Compile the Sass files.
 Use it with bundle exec compass watch.

-More info to come.
+Key features
+- Fully responsive mobile first and fluid layout using relative sizing
+- Resonance is written with BEM syntax using OOP principles for maximum project control and modularity.
+- Written in Sass using Compass, Susy and Breakpoint